 Development of the proposed Project, in conjunction with other related projects in the MDAB, would have the potential to produce a cumulative increase in criteria pollutant emissions during the construction phases of these projects, assuming the construction activities overlap with that of the proposed Project.
 In all cases, construction emissions would be temporary and would cease once project development is complete.
 Construction of the proposed Project would result in emissions of criteria pollutants, as well as minor amounts of toxic air contaminant emissions, including diesel equipment exhaust due to construction activity.
 Emissions of criteria pollutants generated by proposed Project construction activities would be below applicable thresholds and relatively short-term in duration.
 Thus, construction of the proposed Project would not violate any air quality standard or contribute substantially to an existing or projected air quality violation.
 However, proposed Project construction would contribute incremental amounts of emissions to the MDAB.
 The region is a federal and/or state nonattainment area for ozone and PM10.
-The proposed Project would contribute particulates and the ozone precursors VOC and NOX to the area during short term proposed Project construction.
+The proposed Project would contribute particulates and the ozone precursors VOC and NOx to the area during short term proposed Project construction.
 Because the proposed Project would contribute incremental amounts of emissions to the MDAB for pollutants that the basin is in non-attainment for, the proposed Project would contribute to a cumulative air quality impact.
 The proposed Project's contribution to cumulative emissions would not be considerable since the emissions would be temporary in nature and they would not exceed the construction thresholds established by the AVAQMD for criteria pollutants.
 The proposed Project would not contribute to any cumulative increase in operational emissions in the proposed Project area since no new emission sources are proposed.

 With respect to local impacts, cumulative particulate impacts are considered when projects may be within a few hundred yards of each other.
-As identified in Table 4-1 and Figure 4-1, most of the cumulative projects occurring in the area are not within a few hundred yards of the proposed Project.
+As identified in Table 4-1 and Figure 4-1, most of the cumulative projects occurring in the area are not within a few hundred yards of the proposed Project, although the development of agricultural areas and recycled water storage reservoirs as part of LACSD's effluent management practices could potentially occur adjacent to the Project site.
 The construction schedule for the other projects is unknown and, although it is unlikely that they would all be under construction at the same time as the proposed Project, they are conservatively assumed to overlap for the purposes of this analysis.
 As shown in Table 3.1-4 and Table 3.1-5, implementation of the standard conditions during construction would ensure construction and operational emissions would be below AVAQMD thresholds.
 Because these thresholds have been developed for the specific purpose of addressing cumulative impacts, the proposed Project would not contribute significantly to cumulative impacts regarding local pollutant emissions.
 In summary, the proposed Project would result in cumulative impacts to regional and local air pollutant emissions; however, the cumulative impact would be less than significant.